 - 8 5) Make sure to stop at any scenic spot that is on a high altitude.

-- 10 7) The western side of the Cabot Trail is where it’s more beautiful.
+- 10 7) Like I said earlier, the western side of the Cabot Trail is where it’s more beautiful.

 - 11 8) Check out the highlands.